- Concrete Pool Deck Info

 - Design Ideas: Pool Deck Info

-Coping is the term used to identify the stone or concrete material used to cap the pool shell wall.
+Coping is the term used to identify the material used to cap the pool edge or shell wall.
+Options available are poured-in-place concrete, precast concrete, tile, and natural stone (pavers, flagstone, etc.).

 Review these concrete forming supplies from a variety of manufacturers.
 Multiple edge shapes are available.